Half-Life 2's Patch Adds an Incredible Commentary

 But it does still scratch the itch for me, and it does still like

-comparing it to things like Hearthstone or what was the Marvel Snap, Marvel Snap.
+for in like comparing it to things like Hearthstone or what was the Marvel, Snap, Marvel Snap.
+Yeah, yeah.

-So like it introduces some deck building challenges that I found very interesting and very compelling.
+So like it, it introduces some deck building challenges that I found very interesting and very compelling.

 When you do that, you get like a super rare Mew card, which is not obtainable any other way, which I, you know, I'm a sucker for that stuff.